Managed Service for Apache Kafka Audit Logging

 View logs

 You can query for all audit logs or you can query for logs by their audit log name.
 The audit log name includes the resource identifier of the Google Cloud project, folder, billing account, or organization for which you want to view audit logging information.
-Your queries can specify indexed LogEntry fields, and if you use the Log Analytics page, which supports SQL queries, then you can view your query results as a chart.
+Your queries can specify indexed LogEntry fields.
+For more information about querying your logs, see Build queries in the Logs Explorer

-You can view audit logs in Cloud Logging by using the Google Cloud console, the Google Cloud CLI, or the Logging API.
+Most audit logs can be viewed in Cloud Logging by using the Google Cloud console, the Google Cloud CLI, or the Logging API.
+However, for audit logs related to billing, you can only use the Google Cloud CLI or the Logging API.

 Console